Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

-Posted on Jan 30, 20207
+Posted on Jan 30, 2020

-What is Swiss-type lathe?
+What is Swiss-Type Lathe?

-Either mill turn or turn mill refers to the processing procedure utilizing milling and turning on a lathe-based machine tool.
-However, to be precise, mill turn is lathe-based machining while turn mill is milling-based machining.
-In the metalworking sector, a programmed turning machine is also called a CNC turning machine, which is a computer-controlled machine tool that rotates a work piece on the X-axis of rotation in order to perform various machining operations with the saddle movement, such as cutting, drilling, deformation, and turning.
-All these movements, or say actions, are of turning functions.
+Mill turn or turn mill refers to the process of machining using milling and lathe based machines.
+To be precise, mill turn is lathe-based machining while turn mill is milling-based machining.
+In the field of metalworking, program-controlled Swiss type lathes are also called CNC Swiss lathes.
+These are automatic and computer-controlled lathes that can rotate the workpiece in the X-axis rotation direction to perform various machining operations with the saddle movement, such as cutting, drilling, deforming, and turning.
+All these actions have a turning function.

 MTS gathered worldwide CNC mill turn lathes manufacturers into this online platform.
 Browse and search for your next supplier with us.

 Should you run into any difficaulties, please do not hesitate to contact us.Quick Link to Suppliers